Love's Confusion: Production

-The film was the screen debut of actress Angelica Domröse, who has been selected from among 800 contestants who applied for auditions.
+The film was the screen debut of actress Angelica Domröse, who had been selected from among 800 candidates interested in the role.
 Principal photography lasted eleven months.

-Dudow's work greatly exceeded its approved budget, which was originally set on 2,309,500 East German Mark; additional costs reached some 925,000 DDM.
+Dudow's work greatly exceeded the approved budget, which was originally set on 2,309,500 East German Mark; additional costs reached some 925,000 DDM.
 Karl-Eduard von Schnitzler published an article in Neues Deutschland critical of the delays and expenditures.

 In addition, the director faced difficulties in including a scene featuring nude bathing.
 While the DEFA studio insisted on its removal, Dudow attempted to preserve it by turning it into a dream sequence; he appealed to Minister of Culture Alexander Abusch, a former naturist who appeared in Dudow's 1932 Kuhle Wampe as a nude extra.
-Abusch forwarded the decision directly to Walter Ulbricht, who denied the request.
+Abusch submitted the request directly to Walter Ulbricht, who denied it.

 Reception

 Love's Confusion sold 1,900,000 tickets in East Germany.
 While it was not met with approval by government officials and the cultural establishment, it enjoyed great popularity with audiences, becoming "a huge hit."

 Neues Deutschland critic Horst Knietzsch wrote that the film was "an attempt to demonstrate in an amusing fashion the victorious strength of socialist life."
 Der Morgen reviewer Christoph Funke commented that "the love of young people today...
 Knows no tragic consequences, since it is rooted in socialist order."
 West German Heinz Kersten noted that Love's Confusion was "refreshing" as it virtually lacked a political message, a rare feature in East German cinema.

 Antonin and Miera Liehm defined the film as an "exception among DEFA's productions and an honorable conclusion of Dudow's career."